Skip to main content

 Open Source Supply Chain Security

 When focusing on open source, supply chain security becomes particularly challenging because of the communal and transparent nature of the development environment.
+Open source software often involves numerous contributors, some anonymous, and can be integrated into a wide variety of applications and platforms.

-Open source supply chain security, therefore, emphasizes:
+Open source supply chain security emphasizes:

 • rigorous vetting of contributions